Give your computer a "spring clean".

 Cleaning a laptop

-A laptop will also benefit from cleaning - but here prevention is better than cure - so try not to use it in an area with dust fluff or other contaminants.
+A laptop will also benefit from spring cleaning - but here prevention is better than cure - so try not to use it in an area with dust fluff or other contaminants.
 (I've cleaned a laptop that had been used in a kitchen, and another from a garage.
 Neither was pretty!)

 At no time should you apply pressure to case, keyboard or especially the screen.